jpm4rtinss/PetShopCrudJS/README.md

 <h1 align="center">
 Pet Shop</h1>

-<p align="center">Simulation of a pet shop system made in Alura's javiscript course where it is possible to manage customers and their data (edit, delete and add them).
+<p align="center">Simulation of a responsive pet shop system made in Alura's javiscript course where it is possible to manage customers and their data (edit, delete and add them).
 A CRUD using the fetch method and HTTP verbs</p>

 ## 🛠 Tech Stack